Rotations

 On this service, you will gain broad exposure to thoracic and foregut surgery.
 Expect plenty of pulmonary resections as well as foregut and endoscopic procedures.
 The faculty also do a number of novel operations including minimally invasive esophagectomies, transverse colon transpositions and lynx procedures.
 The majority of your time will be spent taking care of the floor patients, but there are many opportunities to get involved in the OR for thoracoscopic and laparoscopic cases.
 Clinic is an educational experience where you will learn how to treat and optimize patients with benign and malignant thoracic disease.
 There is also an excellent interdisciplinary thoracic oncology conference each week where you learn about all of the how to properly work up these complex patients for individually directed medical and/or surgical therapy.
 After this rotation you will be comfortable with chest tube management, reading thoracic imaging and managing post-operative problems of more complicated patients.
 You will receive a great deal of exposure to bronchoscopy, endoscopy, and endoscopic ultrasound.
 The average patient census is 10-20 patients and you will participate in at least 5 cases per week.

 Faculty: Drs.
-Andrade, Rao*
+Andrade, Bhargava, Diaz Gutierrez, and Rao

 Transplant Surgery